By Dan Simms

 Blue Raven has a charitable partnership with GivePower to build solar water farms in regions without access to clean drinking water.

 Intermountain Wind & Solar’s prices are fair and in line with the Nevada state average.
-The company can help you choose a low-cost solar system if money is an issue.
+The company can help you choose low-cost solar systems if money is an issue.

 Intermountain Wind & Solar backs its products with a 10-year full-system warranty and offers additional coverage for parts that varies based on the manufacturer.